 (Photo credit: HK01 (Photo by Lee Chak Tung))

-3. Nam Cheong Pawn Shop (To be removed shortly)
+3. Nam Cheong Pawn Shop

 The corner tenement building in Sham Shui Po is a pre-war building and has been recognised as a Grade III historical building.
 The distinctive neon signboard is shaped like a bat hanging upside down, holding money, which is auspicious and represents the pawnbroking industry’s glory days.
 However, in mid-January 2023, the Buildings Department issued an order to the owner to remove the two neon signs overhanging the external walls within 30 days.